homerf2005/Abzums-AI-3rd-phase/README.md

 # Abzums-AI-assignment
-Assignments and related projects and pamphlets by Homer Fakouri for 1st Abzums-AI program, part 3.
+A repository for uploading Assignments and related projects and pamphlets by Homer Fakouri for 1st Abzums-AI program, part 3.
+Taught by some student lecturers in Summer 2025

 ***Note:*** HW1 > Homework 1